tanjaloponen/tanjaloponen/README.md

  my career to tech industry.
 I found #mimmitkoodaa program in 2019 and since then I've attended several workshops in different companies and studied programming
  (Python) in the open university.
 From 2020 I've been studying in a "transformation program" at HAMK to become a Bachelor of Business Administration
  (Computer Applications).
 Tietojenkäsittelyn tradenomi in Finnish.
 I'm almost done with the coursework and will do my thesis by the end of the year 2022.
- I don't have a topic yet but I'm interested for example in data engineering, cloud environments, RPA and information systems and hoping to find a subject close to some of the before-mentioned.
+ I don't have a topic yet but I'm interested for example in data engineering, databases, cloud environments and RPA and hoping to find a subject close to some of the before-mentioned.

 🌱 I’m currently finishing my last courses and learning about Azure, databases in cloud, Linux and ERP systems.
 I'm also learning to publish my projects in Github